Haitam-Elgharras/E-Commerce-Angular-App/Commandes.md

 # Simulation of ngClass with an ngCustomClass
+the diff that always we receive a bool value (true or false) indicating if the class should be added or removed

 we will receive an object from the host element like this
 <app [ngCustomClass]="{'class1':7>3,'class2':...}" />